bnthecode/chatterona_ui_heroku/README.md

 ## Installation

-Use the package manager [npm](https://www.npmjs.com/) to install all dependies.
+Use the package manager [npm](https://www.npmjs.com/) to install all dependencies.

 ```bash
 cd chatterona_ui